 Understanding Police Disability Pensions in New York

 Police officers in New York qualify for different kinds of disability pensions depending on how their injury or illness happened.
+Eligibility for these pensions depends on the specific circumstances of the officer’s injury or illness.
 These fall under certain parts of the New York Retirement and Social Security Law.
 Figuring out which one fits your situation is necessary if you want to make sure you get the disability benefits you’re owed.

 Accidental Disability Retirement (ADR)

 Accidental Disability Retirement (ADR) is available to officers who become permanently disabled due to a sudden, unexpected event while on duty.
 It typically provides the most generous, often tax-free, benefits.
 The event must not be a routine part of the job or a foreseeable risk to qualify.
-For instance, falling through a broken step may be eligible, but injuries during scheduled training may not.
+For instance, falling through a broken step may be eligible, but injuries that occur while performing normal duties, such as during scheduled training, typically do not qualify for ADR.
 Success depends on how the event is characterized, so officers must submit detailed documentation, including reports, witness statements, and medical evaluations, to avoid denial due to misclassification.

 Performance of Duty Disability Retirement (POD)